ROMANCE WRITERS OF AMERICA, INCORPORATED

 10.5.5.
 Vacancy in entire Board of Directors.
 In the event that the entire Board of Directors is vacant, a special election of the membership shall be held as promptly as reasonably possible to fill the vacant Officer, Director, and Advisor positions for the remainder of such terms.
 In connection with the regular election that shall immediately follow such terms, in order to ensure the staggered terms for Officers, Directors, and Advisors otherwise provided for in these Bylaws, the Board of Directors shall designate terms of differing lengths for the Officer, Director, and Advisor positions subject to election, so as to achieve the staggered terms that would otherwise be provided for by these Bylaws.

 Section 11.2.
 Qualifications.
-In order to be eligible for a Board or Advisor position (whether elected or appointed), a candidate must: (1) have been a General member for a minimum of five consecutive years, with any lapses in membership being less than six cumulative months in duration; (2) not have a material conflict of interest that would disqualify the person from holding the intended office; (3) not have been found to have violated the RWA Code of Ethics; (4) not be a publisher, acquiring editor, or agent who actively acquires romance fiction or actively offers representation to writers of romance fiction, as further described in RWA policy.
+In order to be eligible for a Board position (whether elected or appointed), a candidate must: (1) have been a General member for a minimum of three consecutive years, with any lapses in membership being less than six cumulative months in duration; (2) not have a material conflict of interest that would disqualify the person from holding the intended office; (3) not have been found to have violated the RWA Code of Ethics; (4) not be a publisher, acquiring editor, or agent who actively acquires romance fiction or actively offers representation to writers of romance fiction, as further described in RWA policy; (5) have completed DEIA training, as further described in RWA policy.
 An individual who has served a full term as President is no longer eligible to run for or hold any Board or Advisor positions.
 Candidates for specific positions must also have the following qualifications:

 11.2.3.
 Treasurer.
 Candidates for Treasurer must possess a strong business and financial background.